nkpatro/catcoin/doc/tor.md

-# TOR SUPPORT IN LITECOIN
+# TOR SUPPORT IN CATCOIN

 It is possible to run Catcoin Core as a Tor onion service, and connect to such services.